facebook youtube twitter

 Hyperbaric Oxygen Therapy

-Wounds sometimes don’t heal well if the wound is so severe that oxygen-rich blood can’t reach the damaged tissue.
+Pressurized oxygen helps wounds heal faster than other therapies if a wound is so severe that oxygen-rich blood cannot reach the damaged tissue.
+Breathing 100 percent oxygen at increased pressure causes large amounts of oxygen to be dissolved into the blood and area of the wound, which grows new blood vessels and stimulates the healing process.
 Many injuries such as diabetic wounds, chronic osteomyelitis, or radiation damage can benefit from our hyperbaric chamber.
+Not all wounds require this advanced treatment.

 For a patient in the chamber, the process is comfortable and there is no noticeable difference breathing the compressed oxygen.
 The patient may notice the change in pressure as it increases or decreases, but the sensation is similar to changing altitude in an airplane or driving a car through the mountains.